 Finally we can specify the boundary conditions on the regions specified under BOUNDARYREGIONS.
-In the following some examples for a 2D problem:
+Note that the no-slip, isothermal, wall boundary condition requires Twall to be specified.
+In the following are some examples for a 2D problem:

 • Slip wall boundary conditions: